Open limited hours

 for up-to-date information

-The library will be open Monday-Wednesday-Friday from 9 am – 5 pm during this phase of our re-opening plan.
+The library is open Monday (9 am - 7 pm) and Wednesday & Friday (9 am – 5 pm) during this phase of our re-opening plan.

 * There will be a limited number of people allowed inside the building at any one

 * Each individual will have 30 minutes.

 * All toys and activities in the Children’s Room are currently unavailable.

 * Take-home activity sheets for children will be available.

 * Children under 10 years old must be accompanied by an adult at all times while

 * Reservations are encouraged for using the computers and other services (e.g.,

 faxing, photocopying, etc.).
 Call the library to reserve a time (862-2465).